tenaciousRas/ledwax-photon-firmware/README.md

 >		22. random candy
 >		30. cylon

->	mht : Set multi-color-hold-time.
+>	mht : Set holdTime - the multi-color-hold-time.
 The multi-color-hold-time determines how long each color is displayed before the transition to the next color.
 Valid values are 0 - 65535 (16-bit integer).

->	lfm : Set LED-fade-mode.
-The LED-fade-mode is the style of transition for certain display modes.
-A value of 0 disables the fade color transition, so colors switch immediately.
-A value of 1 enables the fade transition.
-This only applies to display modes 0 - 10.
+>	lfm : Set fadeMode - the led-fade-mode.
+The led-fade-mode is the style of transition between colors, and only applies to certain display modes.
+A value of 0 enables the native-fade color transition, so colors 'fade' from one to next.
+A value of 1 disables the native-fade transition, so that each pixel along the strip is switched from one color to next.
+The transition time is defined by the ledFadeModeTimeInterval variable, and can be adjusted with the 'lfti' command.
+This setting currently only applies to display modes 0 - 10.

->	lfi : [TODO]
+>	lfti : Set fadeTime - the led-fade-mode time-interval.
+The LED-fade-mode time-interval is the duration of execution of the LED color transition.

 #### Example Commands
 * idx;0